 The dishes served are generally light, fresh and healthy.
 There’s no shortage of vegetarian options, with many dishes being 100% vegan or containing tofu as the protein source.
 What you won’t find on a Thai menu is snails, dog meat (or any other type of animal) or unripe jackfruit.

 What is the weather like in Thailand?

 The climate in Thailand is tropical with a hot and rainy season.
-The coldest temperature recorded was 18 degrees Celsius in the North of Thailand and the hottest 38 degrees Celsius in The South.
-You can visit Phuket or Krabi in November to January for high season when it’s usually dryer, cooler, less humid and has more sun!
+The coldest temperature recorded was 18 degrees Celsius in the North of Thailand and the hottest was 38 degrees Celsius in The South.
+You can visit Phuket or Krabi from November to January for the high season when it’s usually dryer, more relaxed, less humid and has more sun!